PaarthPandey10/cloud-practitioner-labs/a01-cloud-computing-essentials/a01-visual-guide.md

-# Visual Guide – A1: Static Web Hosting
+# Visual Guide – A1: Cloud Computing Essentials

 > Host a static website using Amazon S3 with public access and default settings.